ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 The test suites contain the following tests:

-**UNIT tests**
+**Unit tests**

 Testing individual methods in isolation.
 E.g. creating a new cheep or author in the database.

-**INTEGRATION tests**
+**Integration tests**

 Testing a combination of methods or a component of the website.
 E.g. testing that liking a cheep stores the like in the database.

-**END TO END tests**
+**End-to-end tests**

 Testing a complete user journey through the application.
 E.g. logging in, making a cheep, and having the cheep displayed in the respective authors private timeline.

 **UI tests**

 Made using PlayWright.
 Testing and simulating user interactions and navigation through the user interface.
 E.g. testing that the submit button is accessible when sharing a cheep.
+These test are mostly designed as integration or end-to-end tests.

 # Ethics
 ## License